Skip to content

 Last Chance for Updates!
 LG to Permanently Shut Down Smartphone Servers

-A Dramatic Exit: The bizarre Wing was one of LG's last smartphones.
+A Departure with a Bang: The bizarre Wing was one of LG's last smartphones.

-A Dramatic Exit: The bizarre Wing was one of LG's last smartphones.
+A Departure with a Bang: The bizarre Wing was one of LG's last smartphones.
 Photo: AFP via Getty Images

 Adrian Mühlroth